hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-240g-c1.md

 | mtd11 | 0081d000 | 0001f000  | "ubi_framework2" |
 | mtd12 | 02416000 | 0001f000  | "ubi_apps"       |

-Only the first 4 partitions with erasesize 0x20000 should be manipulated using mtd devices, the fifth partition "ubi_device" contains the rest of the NAND and is to be manipulated using ubi volumes
+Only the first 4 partitions with erasesize 0x20000 should be manipulated using mtd devices, the fifth partition `ubi_device` contains the rest of the NAND and is to be manipulated using ubi volumes

 ## List of volumes (UBI)